dvdvideo1234/TrackAssemblyTool/readme.md

    Expand the desired piece type to use for building your track by clicking on a node, then select the desired piece.
    Pressing ATTACK1 ( Default: Left mouse button )
      When you are looking at the world the piece will just be spawned on the map.
-     When you are looking at one of track piece's pre-defined active points, it will snap the piece that you're holding to the trace one if the trace piece's type is the same as the holder piece's type ( When types are different, please refer to "How can I assemble a track with different piece types in one place?" ) and a coordinate system appears, marking the origin position on the trace piece and rendering the ghost model ( When "Enable ghosting" is checked ).
+     When you are looking at one of track piece's pre-defined active points Will snap the piece that you're holding to the trace one.
+       If the trace piece's type is different than the holder piece's type, please check "Ignore track type" checkbox.
+       If "Enable advisor" is checked, a coordinate system will appear, marking the origin position on the trace piece If "Enable ghosting" is checked the ghost track piece will be rendered to assist you with the building.
      When you are not looking at one of track piece's pre-defined active points, you will update the piece's bodygroups.
    Pressing DUCK ( Default: Ctrl ) + ATTACK1 ( Default: Left mouse button )
      Will select the trace model to use as a piece for building.